asmaier/littlelists/books_programming.md

-#  Books about Computer Science and Programming
+#  Books about Data Science and Programming

  Year | Title | Info
 ------|-------|------
+2022  | [Geron: Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.de/Hands-Machine-Learning-Scikit-Learn-TensorFlow-dp-1098125975/dp/1098125975?tag=maierandi-21) | The best book about data science and machine learning, perfect mixture of theory and practical coding examples
+2016  | [Goodfellow: Deep Learning](https://www.amazon.de/-/en/Ian-Goodfellow/dp/0262035618?tag=maierandi-21) | The standard reference and bible of deep learning
 2015  | [McDowell: Cracking the Coding Interview](https://www.amazon.de/Cracking-Coding-Interview-6th-Programming/dp/0984782850/?tag=maierandi-21) | Sets the standard for books of this kind
 2014  | [Butcher: Seven Concurrency Models in Seven Weeks](https://www.amazon.de/Seven-Concurrency-Models-Weeks-Programmers/dp/1937785653/?tag=maierandi-21) | Best overview and comparison of different concurrency models
 2013  | [DeMarco: Peopleware: Productive Projects and Teams ](https://www.amazon.de/Peopleware-Productive-Projects-Teams-3rd/dp/0321934113/?tag=maierandi-21) | Peopleware is the one book that everyone who runs a software team needs to read and reread once a year.